 Estate planning can be tricky, especially with the uncertainty of a rocky global economy.
 But that’s precisely why estate planning is so critical to ensuring a secure financial future for you and your family.
 One way to create this security is to put your home, and other high-value assets, into a trust.
 We’re covering exactly what a trust is, how it can be used, and the pros and cons of putting your assets in one.

 What is a Trust?

 A trust is a fiduciary relationship in which one party, the trustor or grantor, gives the second party, the trustee, the right to hold assets/property for a third party, called the beneficiary.
-When the trustor dies, the trustee ensures that the assets are distributed according to the trustor’s wishes as spelled out in the trust’s rules.
-Those rules can also establish how the assets and money are used while the trustor is alive.
+When the trustor dies, the trustee ensures that the assets are distributed according to the trustor’s wishes directed in the trust document.
+The trust document can also establish how the assets and money are used while the trustor is alive.
 Not only does a trust outline the trustor’s wishes, but it can also provide legal protection for the trustor’s assets; trust assets can avoid taxes and probate and protect assets from creditors.

 Different kinds of trusts serve different purposes:

 - Revocable vs. Irrevocable – A revocable trust can be changed or terminated by the trustor during their lifetime and can serve to benefit the trustor while they are alive.
 An irrevocable trust cannot be changed once established because ownership of the assets lies with the trust and not with the trustor.
 This is what allows an irrevocable trust to avoid estate taxes.
 A revocable trust typically becomes irrevocable upon the trustor’s death.